CHJ85/Stream-Assistant/README.md

 And note that if an ad is not blocked, this script gives you numerous ways to fast forward.

 # Support
-Having technical issues or feature requests, please open an Issue.
+If you're having technical issues or feature requests, please open an Issue.